nsriniva/nsriniva.github.io/_posts/2021-01-04-DSPT9-Unit2-BuildProject.md

 ### Tree Based Model - Random Forest(RandomForestClassifier)

-For the Random Forest model, the `OridinalEncoder()` was used again for the categorical features and the model hyperparameters were tuned as shown below:
+For the Random Forest model, the `OridinalEncoder()` was used again for the categorical features and the model hyperparameters were tuned to the values shown below using the Validation dataset:

 ```
 rf_model = RandomForestClassifier(n_estimators=103, random_state=42, n_jobs=-1, max_depth=25, min_samples_leaf=3, max_features=0.3)